-At What Point In A Divorce Process Do We Actually Sign The Papers?
+At What Point In The Divorce Process Do We Actually Sign The Papers?

 In a divorce, the papers get signed when the parties reach a settlement.
 There is a lot of work that goes into getting to that point, whether it’s filing the pleadings or exchanging information with the other side.

 How Long Will It Take For The Divorce Or Custody Decree To Be Finalized?

 Once you reach an agreement, the only remaining thing to be done is to schedule a hearing with the judge.
 It’s called a final hearing, which lasts about five minutes, and it can normally be done within 10 days after you have signed the final settlement agreement.